 - Wheeled Backpacks: Why the Osprey Meridian is a Great Choice!

 - Rolling Duffle Bags: The Best Alternative to Wheeled Backpacks

-Author Bio: Nina Thomas is a travel lover and freelance writer from the United States Midwest.
-Traveling mostly as a couple with her loving husband, she is constantly looking for a beautiful view and a good adventure.
-Some of her travel highlights include horseback riding in the Ecuadorian Andes, hiking on top of Mount Etna in Sicily, and climbing up Angel’s Landing in Zion National Park.
-Her favorite travel tips are “do as the locals do” and purchase packing cubes.
+Author Bio: A travel lover and freelance writer from the United States Midwest.
+Traveling mostly as a couple with her husband, she is constantly looking for a beautiful view and a good adventure.
 For more practical travel tips and ideas from a Central Ohio Girl, check out her website: travelingwithnina.com or follow her on Twitter.